CodeYourFuture/class-planner-capgemini-hackathon/README.md

 ---

+# Backend <br />

+_this page is a data user_

+---

-# 4. Edit Each Week Page:
+# 4. Add/Edit/delete(time):

 it is a simple _form_ as well with following functionalities:

+- this page is accessible with Add/Edit/Delete button OF Details page, (NOT main page).
+- here we have two components:
+  1. Time and Class Type
+  - start time with text input **essential**
+  - end time with text input **essential**
+  - class type with text input **essential**
+  2. Finder of timetable details
+  - start time with text input
+  - end time with text input
+  - class type with tex input
+- finding the time with start time OR finish time OR class type
+- then it will a new component will appear with details (if existed) **if it's not existed it needs to show an alert message to say it's not existed**
+- the component has two buttons:
+  - Apply
+  - Delete
+- delete all data related to this time
+- has a warning response before delete
+- has a you time successfully deleted message after delete with a OK button
+- Ok button will turn him back to Details page
+- has a successfully edited message after editing a with a OK button
+- Ok button will turn him back to Details page(same as delete)

+---

+# Backend <br />

+we are going to receive/edit/delete these data from a submit form with following information:

+- start time **essential to add**
+- end time **essential to add**
+- class type **essential to add**

+**we can find it with each of above details** then we need to be able to edit and delete as well

+---

+# 5. Edit/delete (volunteer)

+it is a simple _form_ as well with following functionalities:

-- this page is accessible with Edit button OF Details page, NOT main page.
+- this page is accessible with Edit/delete (volunteer) button OF Details page, (NOT main page).
 - finding the person with name OR email address
 - resubmit(edit/put) the information
 - delete all data related to this account
 - has a warning response before delete
-- has a you name successfully deleted message after delete with a OK button
+- has a your name successfully deleted message after delete with a OK button
 - Ok button will turn him back to Details page
 - edit button doesn't has any warning or notification
 - has a successfully edited message after editing a with a OK button